DNS Rdata Base Class

 Any field specific to the Rdata type can be replaced, but the rdtype and rdclass fields cannot.

-Returns an instance of the same Rdata subclass as self.
+A new instance of the same Rdata subclass as self.

 to_digestable(origin: Name | None = None) bytes[source]